-the separatist cause in Donbas.1633 The ataman of the Great Don Army, Nikolay Kozitsyn, openly stated that its members would come to "the aid of our Cossack brothers" in Donbas.1634 The newly created Cossack National Guard was quick to stake its territorial claims in eastern Ukraine:
+the separatist cause in Donbas.
+1633 The ataman of the Great Don Army, Nikolay Kozitsyn, openly stated that its members would come to "the aid of our Cossack brothers" in Donbas.
+1634 The newly created Cossack National Guard was quick to stake its territorial claims in eastern Ukraine:

 "Historically, Lugansk and Donetsk oblast [district] are a part of the Don Army's oblast.
 Among its population we find around 80% ethnic Cossacks who have been less affected by "decossackization" than their brothers in other regions. [...]
-Hence, the rule of ataman Kozitsyn is the only legitimate rule."1635
+Hence, the rule of ataman Kozitsyn is the only legitimate rule."
+1635

 Throughout the early stages of the war, the Cossacks wielded significant influence in eastern Ukraine.
-Radio Svoboda called the Cossacks "one of the main forces in the occupation of Donbass."1636 Their exact numbers and the ratio of "registered" and "non-registered" Cossacks are unknown.
+Radio Svoboda called the Cossacks "one of the main forces in the occupation of Donbass."
+Their exact numbers and the ratio of "registered" and "non-registered" Cossacks are unknown.
 It is clear, however, that Cossacks made up a large percentage of the fighters.
-Their influence was felt in LNR especially, where they formed their own units under the umbrella of Kozitsyn's Cossack National Guard.1637 Some of LNR's most effective combat units such as Alexey Mozgovoy's notorious Ghost Brigade [Epuzada Призрак] heavily relied on Cossack fighters such as Kasak Babay - the commander of the "Wolves Hundred" - became YouTube celebrities and conveyed an image of brave bearded frontiersmen fighting off the fascist invaders.1640
+Their influence was felt in LNR especially, where they formed their own units under the umbrella of Kozitsyn's Cossack National Guard.
+Some of LNR's most effective combat units such as Alexey Mozgovoy's notorious Ghost Brigade [Epueaða Πρυβρακ] heavily relied on Cossack recruits.
+Mozgovoy even calls himself a hereditary Cossack.
+Cossack fighters such as Kasak Babay - the commander of the "Wolves Hundred" - became YouTube celebrities and conveyed an image of brave bearded frontiersmen fighting off the fascist invaders.
+In the Cossacks will be compared to the "Wolves Hundred" - became YouTube celebrities and conveyed an image of brave bearded frontiersmen fighting off the fascist invaders.